-For students to receive credit through these agreements, the following is required: 1) the student's high school must have a signed, current articulation agreement on file with Butler in the subject area, 2) the student must complete an articulation application form, and 3) the student must maintain a C or better in the specified high school course.
+For students to receive credit through these agreements, the following is required: 1) the student's high school must have a signed, current articulation agreement on file with Butler in the subject area, 2) the student must complete an articulation application form, 3) the student must maintain a C or better in the specified high school course and 4) the student must complete 12 credit hours with Butler before applying for articulated credit.
 Articulation credit will be posted as "CR" credit.